 Marisa is delighted to return to the stage in her second production with Troupers Light Opera, having previously performed with the company in “Pirates of Penzance” in 2022 (ensemble/Kate understudy).
 Marisa has also performed with the Fairfield County Chorale under the direction of David Rosenmeyer, the a capella choir of Rodeph Sholom under the direction of Jason Greene, and other small ensembles throughout Connecticut and New York.
 When she is not pattering about in rehearsal, you can find her in the role of partner at Schafer Law in Norwalk, or as mother to her two young children.
 Love and thanks to Tim, her husband, her champion and her greatest fan.

-Rachel Lese (Auxillary Chorus) is thrilled to be a part of this wonderful production!
+Rachel Lese is thrilled to be a part of the chorus in this wonderful production!
 Her most recent roles include Candy Man in Willy Wonka, Ensemble in She Loves Me, Juliet in Measure for Measure, and the Ensemble in Annie.
 Thank you to everyone for coming, and she hopes you enjoy!